adobe-fonts/source-serif/README.md

 ## Further information

 For information about the design and background of Source Serif, please refer to the [official font readme file](http://www.adobe.com/products/type/font-information/source-serif-pro-readme.html).
+For a quick glance at the design of Source Serif, see the [editable web specimen](http://adobe-fonts.github.io/source-serif-pro/).